 The Special Case of Chihuahua Skulls

-Apple-head chihuahuas, in particular, have a molera.
+Apple-head chihuahuas, in particular, have molera.
 The molera is a soft spot on the skull where the bones don’t fully form.
 This is a natural occurrence that allows the large head to pass through the birth canal.
 (Mommy chihuahuas appreciate it!)
-However, as an owner, you want to exercise caution around the molera until your chi is at least six-months-old.
+However, as an owner, you want to exercise caution around the molera until your chi is at least six months old.
 (The hole closes at that point) You DON’T want to injure the delicate tissue beneath!
 It can lead to complications that definitely impact the chihuahua lifespan.

 Chihuahuas are prone to a congenital condition (a condition they’re born with) called hydrocephalus.
 Spinal fluid builds up within the brain, resulting in a swollen head.
 Unfortunately, there’s no cure.
 Most chis die by the age of four months.
 If you don’t want this to impact your chihuahua, discuss the family history with the breeder.
 They’ll go over the health of their breeding lines.
 It’s an important step, and it’ll help you avoid the danger of a puppy mill.

 Lengthy chihuahua lifespans bring another reality: cardiac disease.
 Chis can have a congenital condition known as patent ductus arteriosus (PDA).
 However, it’s more common for chihuahuas to develop age-related cardiac diseases.

 - Congestive Heart Failure: Heart failure is a complicated process resulting in fluid in the lungs, abdomen, or both.
 This is an EMERGENCY.
 If your chi hasn’t started therapy for their valvular disease, they’ll need to.
 Medication will prevent their lifespan from getting cut short.

 - Arrhythmias: Advanced stages of heart disease develop arrhythmias or irregular heartbeats.
 There are medications to help control arrhythmias.

 Your Control over the Chihuahua Lifespan

 As sad as it sounds, the biggest impacts on the chihuahua lifespan come from owners’ decisions.
 Because the breed is so small, people often skip routine care such as vaccines and spaying or neutering.
 As such, up to 10.5% of chihuahuas succumb to preventable infections: